polina-c/flutter-auth-ui/README.md

 The library provides UI to register user, validate email, sign in, sign out and restore password.
 Also it supports silent sign in.

+**faui** is regularly tested for Web by [polina-c](https://github.com/polina-c).

+If you regularly test the library for one of the platforms, say this here, please.

 ## Links

 [Demo](https://flatter-auth-ui.codemagic.app/#/)